-The V-280 Valor is designed to serve as a medium-lift infantry utility platform that will offer a huge leap in capability over the Black Hawk in a number of important areas.
-With a top speed of 305 knots (approximately 350 miles per hour), the Valor can best the Black Hawk’s top speed by more than 100 miles per hour while offering a combat range of around 900 miles, almost three times that of the UH-60.
+The V-280 Valor is designed to serve as a medium-lift infantry utility platform that will offer a huge leap in capability over the Black Hawk in several important areas.
+With a top speed of 305 knots (approximately 350 miles per hour), the Valor can best the Black Hawk in a race by more than 100 miles per hour while offering a combat range of around 900 miles, almost three times that of the UH-60.
 And believe it or not, it promises to do all that while carrying as much as 25% more weight on board.

 The Army is the world’s largest operator of H-60 helicopters, with more than 2,100 platforms in active service, making its FLRAA procurement decision a monumental one regardless of winner.
 However, since the V-280’s victory was announced, we’ve been inundated with commenters asking questions about whether the V-280’s tilt-rotor design could prove to be more trouble than it’s worth.
 At the top of this list are concerns about the safety record of the Valor’s tilt-rotor predecessor, the V-22 Osprey, and observations about the Valor’s wider footprint than the Black Hawk it will replace.

-A great deal about the requirements the Army laid out for the FLRAA program, as well as the reasons behind the Army’s decision, remain classified, making it quite a bit tougher to address the questions posed by our audience.
+Many of the specific requirements the Army laid out for the FLRAA program, as well as the reasons behind the Army’s decision, remain classified, making it quite a bit tougher to address the questions posed by our audience.
 However, we have been able to put together some reasonable answers to these looming questions based on official statements and a great deal of research.

 Related: The Bell V-280 Valor will replace the Army’s legendary Black Hawk